-June is upon us, and along with rising temperatures there are plenty of hot deals to out there for the savvy shopper.
-Continuing a series we started last month, here are a few items to buy in June and a few things to avoid.
+In June, along with rising temperatures there are plenty of hot deals to out there for the savvy shopper.
+Continuing a series of best things to buy by month, here are a few items to buy in June and a few things to avoid.

 Find out now: How much should I put down?

-Father’s Day is just around the corner, and in anticipation of the annual celebration of all things “Dad,” retailers are slashing prices on tools and other DIY supplies.
+Father’s Day falls in June, and in anticipation of the annual celebration of all things “Dad,” retailers are slashing prices on tools and other DIY supplies.
 Even if you are not buying for Dad, June is the best time to get a great deal of up to 50% off on tools and other building supplies.

 Though June is the beginning of Hurricane Season in the Atlantic, the season does not get into full swing until later in the summer.
 Business Insider reports that prices will drop for the summer, but June is a good time to both buy and travel because the likelihood of a large tropical storm is still relatively low.